jakobdimou/2420-assignment-1/README.md

 >Note: When uploading the Arch Linux image, make sure to select **Arch Linux** as the distribution and **San Francisco 3** for the datacenter region as it is the closest server to Vancouver, BC

-It should look something like this when uploading is finished
+It should look something like this when the upload has completed:

 ![arch linux upload complete](images/archlinux.png)

+## Using a cloud-init file to automate initial setup tasks